ToshioCP/Gtk4-tutorial/src/sec2.src.md

 The necessary version is 2.66.0 or higher.
 Therefore, the example above shows that you need to install glib.

-The following part of this subsection is written in January 2021.
-The glib version was not enough at that time.
-The description below is old now, and it probably doesn't fit to your environment.

-I installed 2.67.1 which was the latest version at that time (Jan/2021).
+I installed 2.67.1 which was the latest version at that time (January 2021).
 Download glib source files from the repository, then decompress and extract files.

     $ wget https://download.gnome.org/sources/glib/2.67/glib-2.67.1.tar.xz